 Obtaining well-aligned data is often a challenging task in medical image-to-image translation.
-Common image misalignments, like poor registration of source and target domain samples, can lead to significant degradation in performance of supervised approaches like Pix2Pix\cite{isolaImagetoImageTranslationConditional2018}, which rely heavily on pixel-wise reconstruction losses.
+Common image misalignments, like poor registration of source and target domain samples, can lead to significant degradation in the performance of supervised approaches like Pix2Pix\cite{isolaImagetoImageTranslationConditional2018}, which rely heavily on pixel-wise reconstruction losses.
 While unsupervised training methods like CycleGAN\cite{zhuUnpairedImagetoImageTranslation2020} can alleviate this issue, they generally tend to have lower performance compared to supervised methods.
-Huang et al\cite{kongBreakingDilemmaMedical2021} proposed the supervised RegGAN medical image-to-image translation approach.
-In the RegGAN framework, the misaligned target images are considered as noisy labels and the generator is trained with an additional registration network estimating a displacement vector-field to adaptively fit the misaligned noise distribution.
+Huang et al.\cite{kongBreakingDilemmaMedical2021} proposed the supervised RegGAN medical image-to-image translation approach.
+In the RegGAN framework, the misaligned target images are considered noisy labels, and the generator is trained with an additional registration network estimating a displacement vector field to fit the misaligned noise distribution adaptively.
 We are not the first to investigate the use of the frequency domain for improving the performance of GANs, but our work is the first to apply the frequency domain to the medical image-to-image translation task and to combine it with the RegGAN.
 In the field of image processing and generation, several recent studies \cite{yangFDAFourierDomain2020,jiangFocalFrequencyLoss2021,yangFreGANExploitingFrequency2022} have explored the use of the frequency domain for improving the performance of various models.
-The closest to our idea is in \cite{caiFrequencyDomainImage2021}, where a frequency domain image translation framework was proposed for image-to-image translation.
-The framework exploits frequency information by adding multiple losses based on the frequency transformed images to the optimization problem of the generator.
-They showed for natural images that the proposed method can improve the performance of image-to-image translation and synthesis.
-An open question is, if the proposed method can be combined with cycle consistency and applied to medical images.
-We summarize our contributions as follows: \begin{enumerate} \item We further investigate the RegGAN approach by Huang et al\cite{kongBreakingDilemmaMedical2021} by generally applicable modifications to the architecture and training procedure.
+The closest to our idea is in the work of Cai et al. \cite{caiFrequencyDomainImage2021}, where a frequency domain image translation framework was proposed for image-to-image translation.
+The framework exploits frequency information by adding multiple losses based on the frequency-transformed images to the optimization problem of the generator.
+They showed natural images that the proposed method could improve the performance of image-to-image translation and synthesis.
+An open question is if the proposed method can be combined with cycle consistency and applied to medical images.
+We summarize our contributions as follows: \begin{enumerate} \item We further investigate the RegGAN approach by Huang et al. \cite{kongBreakingDilemmaMedical2021} by generally applicable modifications to the architecture and training procedure.
 We extend their CycleGAN approach by adding a second registration network, which we call Reg$^2$CycleGAN. \item We incorporate constraints in the frequency domain (K-space) to regularize and guide the network training process.
 This regularization technique is motivated by MRI acquisition and reconstruction methods which leverage the distribution of image feature information in K-space to reduce noise and/or accelerate image acquisition. \item Our proposed method is evaluated on the publicly available BraTS dataset.
-The results show that our method outperforms the baseline (i.e., RegGAN and CycleGAN) methods in terms of both quantitative and qualitative metrics.
+The results show that our method outperforms the baseline (i.e., RegGAN and CycleGAN) methods in quantitative and qualitative metrics.
 We also provide detailed ablation studies to understand the effect of each modification on the final performance.
-Our proposed method is a step towards improving the performance of image-to-image translation and synthesis in the medical domain with the goal to bring GAN based image synthetization closer to clinical application. \end{enumerate}
+Our proposed method is a step towards improving the performance of image-to-image translation and synthesis in the medical domain to bring GAN-based methods closer to clinical application. \end{enumerate}